-While learning full stack web development, you may be wondering the Difference between render and return in reactJS
+While learning full stack web development, you may be wondering about the difference between the render and return methods in ReactJS

 Well, to put it simply, the render method returns a single child component to be rendered by the parent, while the return method will return whatever value is passed into it to be returned up to its caller.

-This may not seem like much of a difference, but it can become important when you’re working with higher-order components, stateless functional components, or memorization.
+This may not seem like much of a difference, but it can become important when you’re working with higher-order components, stateless functional components, or memorisation.

 This article will explore these two methods in more detail and show you how to use them in your projects or how it works while learning full stack web development.
 So keep reading!